 Halo Infinite.
 It was announced at E3 2018, shown off again last year with a full reveal of the game’s opening cutscene, and is currently scheduled to release this fall alongside the Xbox Series X, and will be playable on the Xbox One, Xbox Series X, and PC.
 But, when will we finally see gameplay?
 I did a little digging to see if we couldn’t put the puzzle pieces together, and this is what I came up with.

-obviously hopefully we’ll see some Halo Infinite before E3, otherwise, the Flighting/Beta won’t have nearly as much of an impact as Halo 5’s beta did or give the team enough time to implement important feedback before launch, depending obviously on how much needs to be addressed.
+Okay, so obviously hopefully we’ll see some Halo Infinite before E3, otherwise, the Flighting/Beta won’t have nearly as much of an impact as Halo 5’s beta did or give the team enough time to implement important feedback before launch, depending obviously on how much needs to be addressed.
 Let’s look at 343’s track record for both showing off the title in question, and when we first got a glance at what the game was, be it through some in-engine B-roll, gameplay, or otherwise.

 If we follow the track record for Halo 5, the beta was announced at E3 2014, then it launched in December of the same year, lasting from December 29th, 2014 (or earlier for press) until January 18th, 2015.
 The beta received a prep trailer on August 12th, 2014, which you can see below.